CounterpartyXCP/Documentation/Counterwallet/counterwallet_faq.md

 ## Is Counterwallet down?

 Counterparty health status monitor is available [here](http://status-backend.counterparty.io/).
-Should the server you're connecting to be unresponsive or time out, you can try to directly access another of "cw" servers from this page.
-Counterwallet.io is a multi-server cluster so if one node is down it is likely that others may be up.
-It is also possible that Counterwallet is being updated, as it is constantly undergoing development.
+Should the server you're connecting to be unresponsive or time out, you can try to directly access another of servers listed at [counterwallet.io](http://counterwallet.io/).
+It is also possible that Counterwallet is being updated or dealing with a blockchain reorganization.

 ## Counterwallet is offline.
 Can I still access my funds?

 Yes, and your orders and assets are still there*.
 You can mathematically generate your public and private keys using your passphrase.
 Since the addresses are generated on the fly using JavaScript, it is possible to do this in your own browser (even offline).
 You can use [this tool](https://blockscan.com/tool_generatekey).

-* The Counterparty exchange is actually part of the Bitcoin blockchain.
+* The Counterparty Distributed Exchange is actually part of the Bitcoin blockchain.
 This means that Bitcoin itself would have to be shut down entirely in order for it to go offline.

 ## How does Counterwallet make profit?